 Since then Kevin has continued to color outside the lines, selling multiple pilots, reality shows and a web series.
 He has been staffed on several comedies (the reboot of Norman Lear’s GOOD TIMES, Netflix) and drama series (LIE TO ME, Fox), and has also written two comic books and a novella.
 Kevin is a writer’s writer, and an agent’s staffing nightmare because no one knows what box to put him in.

-Kevin has worked on over a dozen shows and various pilots for some of TV’s finest: Charles Pratt Jr., Charlie Craig, Paul Redford, Alex Graves, Ed Zuckerman and Josh Berman.
-He then went on to assist Shawn Ryan and Marney Hochman-Nash for Shawn’s production company MIDDKID PRODUCTIONS.
-This is where he received his “Masters in showrunning” from watching Shawn run multiple shows simultaneously all while developing new shows.
+As an assistant Kevin worked on over a dozen shows and various pilots before he landed on Shawn Ryan’s desk.
+He assisted Shawn Ryan and Marney Hochman for Shawn’s production company MIDDKID PRODUCTIONS (THE SHIELD, TERRIERS, THE UNIT).
+This is where received his “Masters in showrunning” from watching Shawn run multiple shows simultaneously all while developing new shows.

 Kevin graduated from the The University of Arizona (The Harvard of the Southwest, or at least that’s what he tells him mom) with a double major in Cultural Anthropology/Spanish, and he’s traveled and lived in 27 different countries.
 Kevin recently spent a year living on AIRBNB all around Los Angeles before he settled into the mountain enclave of Topanga, where he now lives in a yurt.

 Kevin was very helpful at every stage, and was supportive of everyone’s work.
 He fostered a pleasant and encouraging learning environment.